Hamas looks to leverage wave of anti-Israel violence

 For Abbas, the hope is that international engagement - there were visits to the region by the U.N. secretary general and the U.S. secretary of state last week - will bolster his standing and show Palestinians he can deliver some measure of progress, even more than 18 months after the last talks on Palestinian statehood collapsed.

-“(If) the current wave of (violence) begins to shrink, that would achieve for the president and Fatah what they wanted,” said Masri, emphasizing that the outcome remained unclear.
+“(If) the current wave of (violence) begins to shrink, that would achieve for the president and Fatah what they wanted,” said Masri, emphasising that the outcome remained unclear.

 Additional reporting by Ali Sawafta; Writing by Nidal al-Mughrabi; Editing by Luke Baker and Mark Heinrich